-Cacao fruits produced by a farmer supervised during the project (a village in San Felipe) Mali: Project for construction of Bamako Central Fish Market 1.
-Overview of the evaluation results and issues observed This project aimed to improve infrastructure for distribution of fresh fish The evaluator recommended that the AGMCPB (the management agency in Bamako by constructing Bamako Central Fish Market (MCPB), thereby of MCPB) should facilitate the voluntary relocation of wholesalers to the contributing to the stable supply of quality fresh fish in Bamako.
-The new market and continue to work on developing the surrounding facilities evaluation result showed that selling fish had not started yet at the new and attracting vendors.
-As lessons learned, identifying issues at the project market, since the fresh fish wholesalers had not yet relocated to the new planning stage (location, commuting means of market participants, outlook market by the time of the ex-post evaluation.
-Since no project effects were of access to clients, etc.) and considering measures in response were realized except ice production by improved icemaking machines, understood as important. effectiveness and impacts of the project were rated as low.
-The major 3.
-Measures to be taken by the JICA department reason for this was deemed to be because relocation negotiations between in charge of the project the MCPB and wholesalers of each market remained at a standstill, despite plans to integrate two markets located separately into the central fishery market constructed in the project.
+Mali: Project for construction of Bamako Central Fish Market

+1. Overview of the evaluation results and issues observed

+This project aimed to improve infrastructure for distribution of fresh fish in Bamako by constructing Bamako Central Fish Market (MCPB), thereby contributing to the stable supply of quality fresh fish in Bamako.
+The evaluation result showed that selling fish had not started yet at the new market, since the fresh fish wholesalers had not yet relocated to the new market by the time of the ex-post evaluation.
+Since no project effects were realized except ice production by improved icemaking machines, effectiveness and impacts of the project were rated as low.
+The major reason for this was deemed to be because relocation negotiations between the MCPB and wholesalers of each market remained at a standstill, despite plans to integrate two markets located separately into the central fishery market constructed in the project.